 Located about an hour’s drive past Kure from Hiroshima city is the island of Okunoshima.
 The island is now a popular day-trip destination or weekend or holiday vacation spot.
 There is a good sized hotel (resort) with hot spring bath, restaurant, pool (in summer) cycle and walking paths, kid-friendly museum and it is also possible to visit the abandoned site of the chemical factory if you are interested.

-, the island produced 5 types of chemical gas which was mostly used in warfare in China.
+this Japan Times article, the island produced 5 types of chemical gas which was mostly used in warfare in China.
 While working at the factory, many workers (including children) also died during manufacturing.
 Some argue the island might not be completely safe as there has never been any major decontamination of the whole island and there are apparently some sealed locations remaining which may have poison stored at the end of the war.
 So, perhaps best to stay on the official walkways and paths on the island.
 The hotel, museum staff, tourist information and local government do not mention any remaining problems and advertise the island as completely safe.
 I guess this is another reason to enjoy all the healthy bunnies jumping around the island.

 Walking around the lush island enjoying the beautiful Seto Inland Sea views is a day you will enjoy.
 There is a family friendly nature museum full of fun activities for the kids.
 There is also a more serious poison gas history museum full of facts, details and wartime relics (unfortunately very little is written in English).

 The main Okunoshima resort is a good resource while on the island.
 The lobby has a restaurant, cafe, small shop with snacks and souvenirs and the front desk can arrange a variety of activities on the island to enjoy from walking trails to sports.

 The Kyukamura National Park Resort Okunoshima website has information about walking tours and rentals available on the island as well as hotel rooms, food deals and other services.